vives-dust/Adafruit-GFX-mbed-fork/README.md

 Important note about bug fixes: do not put in PRs for the core graphics class here, only mbed and display specific fixes will be applied.
 Instead apply any changes to the core and then we'll re-pull the change here.

-This library carries exactly the same licensing terms as the original, any changes made in this repo are assumed to be under the same terms as the original too.

-## The original text is below.

-This is the core graphics library for all our displays, providing a common set of graphics primitives (points, lines, circles, etc.).
-It needs to be paired with a hardware-specific library for each display device we carry (to handle the lower-level functions).

-Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

-Written by Limor Fried/Ladyada for Adafruit Industries.
-BSD license, check license.txt for more information.
-All text above must be included in any redistribution.

-Recent Arduino IDE releases include the Library Manager for easy installation.
-Otherwise, to download, click the DOWNLOAD ZIP button, uncompress and rename the uncompressed folder Adafruit_GFX.
-Confirm that the Adafruit_GFX folder contains Adafruit_GFX.cpp and Adafruit_GFX.h.
-Place the Adafruit_GFX library folder your ArduinoSketchFolder/Libraries/ folder.
-You may need to create the Libraries subfolder if its your first library.
-Restart the IDE.

-**You will also need to install the latest Adafruit BusIO library.** Search for "Adafruit BusIO" in the library manager, or install by hand from https://github.com/adafruit/Adafruit_BusIO

 # Useful Resources